-The fifth ingredient is dried egg product, a dehydrated form of shell-free eggs.
+The eighth ingredient is dried egg product, a dehydrated form of shell-free eggs.
 Quality can vary significantly.
-Lower grade egg product can even come from commercial hatcheries — from eggs that have failed to hatch.
+Lower grade egg product can even come from commercial hatcheries — from eggs that failed to hatch.

 In any case, eggs are easy to digest and have an exceptionally high biological value.

 The ninth ingredient is fish meal, another protein-rich meat concentrate.